yumauri/effector-storage/src/local/README.md

 Also, by default, stores, persisted in `localStorage`, are automatically synchronized between two (or more) windows/tabs (meaning they are updated on [`'storage'`] event).

-ℹ️ If you need just basic bare minimum functionality, you can take a look at [`effector-localstorage`](https://github.com/ilyalesik/effector-localstorage) library.
-It has similar API, it much simpler and tinier.
+ℹ️ If you need just basic bare-minimum functionality, you can take a look at the [`effector-localstorage`](https://github.com/ilyalesik/effector-localstorage) library.
+It has a similar API, and it is much simpler and smaller.

 ## Formulae